By SPORTTRADE

 What Are The Key Features?

-Marketplace model allowing users to buy and sell contracts on sports outcomes rather than traditional fixed-odds betting.
+Marketplace model allowing users to buy and sell contracts on sports outcomes.

-Users can set custom price limits for buying or selling contracts to ensure market balance.
+Users set custom price limits for buying or selling contracts.

-Ability to buy or sell positions during the flow of a game based on real-time probability shifts.
+Buy or sell positions during the flow of a game.

 How much does it cost?

-Revenue is generated through trade execution rather than traditional subscription or fixed-fee models.
+Revenue was generated through trade execution spreads rather than fixed-fee models.

 Who Built It?